Adamdoesdumbcode/fileshare/README.md

 Value: Your own secret key (e.g., supersecretkey).
 If in RARE cases the link isnt working, Simply go to your dashboard and click blueprints at the time.
 Create New Blueprint then scroll down and paste the github link in the Public Git repository Area then press Continue and it should do it for you.

 ## License
-This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This project is licensed under the [Personal Non-Commercial License](LICENSE).
+You can use the work for non-commercial purposes freely.
+For commercial use, please contact me for permission.